eln0ty/memory-forensics-writeup/README.md

 Solve:-

-record?
+Record?
 Hmmmmm...
 Did you heard about **Master file table**?
 This hold information about all files and the directories in the NNTFS system, this includes the record number.
-For more information look [here](https://docs.microsoft.com/en-us/windows/win32/fileio/master-file-table) and mftparser can do our job
+For more about mft information look at [here](https://docs.microsoft.com/en-us/windows/win32/fileio/master-file-table) and mftparser can do our job

-It's `mftparser` plug-in time
+It's `mftparser` plug-in time.

 ##### `python2 /opt/volatility/vol.py -f Triage.mem --profile=Win7SP1x64 mftparser | grep "59045" -A 20`